Ajit-2111/Ajit-2111/README.md

 - 👋 Hi, I’m @Ajit-2111
-- 👀 I’m interested in game development, front end development.
+- 👀 I’m interested in game development, front end development and Python Programs.
 - 🌱 I’m currently pursuing career in information technology.
 - 💞️ I’m looking to collaborate on python and web development projects.
 - 📫 You can contact me:  ajitcc07@gmail.com